After 8 Undersea Days, Cephalopod Week 2018 Draws To A Close

 Cephalopod Week 2018 has been a worldwide cephalo-bration of octopus, squid, cuttlefish, nautilus, and other undersea friends—but like a fast-jetting octopus, it goes by too quickly.
 As we wrap up Cephalopod Week this year, squid biologist Sarah McAnulty joins Ira to talk about her research into a symbiotic bacterial relationship in the Hawaiian bobtail squid, a lime-sized beastie that likes to bask on the Hawaiian sand.
 And Science Friday web producer Lauren Young joins the party to tell the story of a 19th-century self-taught French naturalist, Jeanne Villepreux-Power, who investigated the shell of the paper nautilus—and helped shape the design of early aquariums in the process.

-Sarah McAnulty is founder of Skype A Scientist.
-She’s also a Ph.D. candidate in the Department of Molecular and Cell Biology at the University of Connecticut in Storrs, Connecticut.
+Sarah McAnulty is a squid biologist and the Executive Director of Skype A Scientist.
+She’s also a Research Assistant Professor in the Department of Molecular and Cell Biology at the University of Connecticut in Storrs, Connecticut.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 All good things must come to an end, and our annual cephalopod celebration is no exception.
 Today marks the end of cephalopod week, but it’s not over yet.
 We still going to hang on for another 20 minutes.
 Joining me now is Sarah McAnulty, squid biologist and PhD candidate at the University of Connecticut in Storrs.
 She’s also founder of Skype a Scientist.
 Welcome back.